Clozure/sample-profiler/README.md

 * In addition to the count, should show percentage of total samples.

-* Need an option to filter out all entries below certain percentage of total samples.

-* Need an option to collapse singletons, i.e. single-branch trees.
+* Should be able to filter on percentage, not just count

 * Should combine sibling entries of the same lisp function into one entry.

-* Need global expand-all/collapse-all buttons.

 * Need an option to expand-all-children for any node.

+* Need an option to set root to any node (i.e. focus on a branch).

+* Option to combine samples at different offsets of the same function.

 * There should be an option to automatically open a browser window with the output.
 In the IDE, might want to open a webview within the CCL app.